garg-aayush/building-from-scratch/transformers/gpt-2/notes.md

     - GELU has advantages over ReLU since it avoids the “dead relu neuron” problem and provides smoother gradients.
         -  If a ReLU neuron is exactly flat at zero, any activations that fall there will get exactly zero gradient.
 There's no change, no adaptation, no development of the network.
         - The GELU always contributes a local gradient and so there's always going to be a change always going to be an adaptation and sort of smoothing it out ends up empirically working better in practice
-- Multi-head attention is implemented with tensor reshaping (4D-Tensor) for efficient parallel computation
+- Multi-head attention is implemented with tensor reshaping (4D-Tensor) for efficient parallel computation.
+---